 Credit score is not a rating factor in California

 California law says that it’s unacceptable for your credit score to be a rating factor used by personal auto insurance providers.
-It also requires that California car insurance carriers calculate rates based on miles driven and driving records before considering your geographic location.
+It also requires that insurance carriers calculate rates based on miles driven and driving records before considering your geographic location.

 Pure comparative negligence